riotkit-org/backup-repository/README.md

 - sphinx-glpi-theme
 - sphinx

-Developers
+Developing
 ----------

 Technically this repository consists of 3 applications + functional tests placed in following directories:
 - ./server - server written in PHP
 - ./frontend - web administration panel written in Vue.js
-- ./bahub-client - backup sending/downloading client written in Python
+- ./bahub - backup sending/downloading client written in Python
 - ./e2e - End-To-End integration tests that are testing server + frontend + client

 Check README.md of each of those projects to check technical details.